 The admissions process at Providence Christian School is comprehensive in nature, in an effort to foster success for students, parents, and teachers alike.
 Aside from assessing the academic and social readiness of each potential student, the Admissions Committee strives to fully communicate our educational and biblical philosophy as a school, ensuring that enrolling families share our vision for classical Christian education.

 The Admissions Process

-Upon applying, a parent conference will be arranged, and a conference must be scheduled with a school administrator.
+Upon applying, a student screening will be arranged, and a conference must be scheduled with a school administrator.

 - Parents must purchase and read (or listen on audio CD) The Case for Classical Christian Education by Douglas Wilson prior to the parent conference.
 These are available in the school office and online.

 - After all required information is collected, parent and/or student conferences are completed and student screening is completed, the application will be submitted to the admissions committee for consideration.

 - The school will then notify parents with a decision regarding acceptance.
-If accepted for admission, the Request for Records Form will be sent to the previous school attended for official records.
+If accepted for admission, the official Request for Records Form will be sent to the previous school attended.
 When a student is accepted for admission, the student’s official records and the tuition plan agreement are required to complete the admission process.

-- Presently enrolled Providence students, their siblings, seeking re-enrollment, as well as children of active First Presbyterian Church members and First Presbyterian K-5 students will be given strong admissions consideration; however, a philosophical and academic fit for classical and Christ-centered education is necessary to be considered for admission.
+- Presently enrolled Providence students and their siblings seeking re-enrollment, as well as children of active First Presbyterian Church members and First Presbyterian K-5 students will be given strong admissions consideration; however, a philosophical and academic fit for classical and Christ-centered education is necessary to be considered for admission.
 These applicants, along with all other applicants, will be reviewed by the admissions committee.

 - Families will be notified as to whether a student has been approved for admission, denied admission, or placed in the waiting pool for consideration when an opening becomes available.